cory321/Hemsy/PRD.md

-# Threadfolio Product Requirements Document (PRD)
+# Hemsy Product Requirements Document (PRD)

 ---

 ## 1. Executive Summary

-**Threadfolio** is a **mobile-first PWA** designed for seamstresses and tailoring businesses.
+**Hemsy** is a **mobile-first PWA** designed for seamstresses and tailoring businesses.
 It provides a **fast, connectivity-aware workflow** to manage clients, orders, garments, appointments, and invoices.
 The app removes friction in daily operations with a streamlined, conflict-free scheduling system and integrated invoicing.

 **Target Users:** Solo seamstresses, small-to-medium tailoring shops, alteration businesses, custom garment makers, and mobile tailors.

 **Problem:** Seamstresses often manage workflows using paper, spreadsheets, or generic software that doesn’t match their needs.

-**Solution:** Threadfolio mirrors how seamstresses work, enabling quick actions, visual tracking, and professional invoicing.
+**Solution:** Hemsy mirrors how seamstresses work, enabling quick actions, visual tracking, and professional invoicing.

 ---